Lindsay Lohan Accuses Zendaya of Copying Claire Danes' Met Gala Gown

 Lindsay Lohan has a bone to pick with Zendaya.

-The Spiderman star's Cinderella-inspired gown may be heralded as one of the best dressed looks of the 2019 Met Gala, but it seems like the 32-year-old begs to differ.
+The Spider-man star's Cinderella-inspired gown may be heralded as one of the best dressed looks of the 2019 Met Gala, but it seems like the 32-year-old begs to differ.
 The reality star appears to be taking issue with the fact that Claire Danes dressed in a similar gown for the 2016 "Manus x Machina: Fashion in an Age of Technology" theme.
 "Claire Danes did that with @zacposen already," Lindsay comments on Instagram.

 Lohan, who hasn't attended the ultra-exclusive event since 2007, adds further fuel to the fire by saying: "@clairedanes you wore this dress so beautifully, I don't know why someone thinks that they can be more chic.
 Ever."